DataLab-Platform/Sigima/README.md

 ## 🧪 Testing

-SigIma comes with unit tests based on `pytest`.
+Sigima comes with unit tests based on `pytest`.

 To run all tests: